wannabemrrobot/daily-progress/cron@daily/2021/10-october/21-october-2021.md

 Wrapped up the day, with a `Tree Overview` lecture from `Jenny's tutorial`.

 #### Insights:
-- Valid Parentheses can be solved using an array, which was brilliant.
+- Valid Parentheses can be solved using an array, which is brilliant.
 - Various Tree concepts, which includes `trees are acyclic`.
 - Trees are unidirectional.